-Anthracite coal is North Korea's most valuable export -- for the past several years, coal exports have accounted for at least of third of North Korea's total reported exports.
-(Coal is included in the "HS 27: Mineral Fuels, Oils, Waxes, & Bituminous Substances" category.)
-Other major reported exports include textiles and garments, seafood, iron ore, and other minerals.
+Anthracite coal has been North Korea's most valuable merchandise export -- for most of the past decade, coal exports have accounted for at least of third of North Korea's total reported exports.
+Other major reported exports have included seafood, textiles, and other mineral products.

 ►▼ Where can I find more detailed data?

 The UN Comtrade database allows users to research trade patterns based on HS codes, trading partners, and years.
 Additionally, MIT's Observatory of Economic Complexity offers useful data visualizations for examining trade data for North Korea, as well as for other countries.